 Unfortunately, many people have commented that this mattress is quite thin and not particularly comfortable.
 If you are going away for the weekend, it isn’t a problem, but for longer trips, it is definitely worth investing in some extra bedding to ratchet the comfort up a notch or two.

 Darche do actually sell a self-inflating 80mm thick replacement mattress, suitable for any 1,400mm wide roof top tent, including the Panorama.
-You can pick it up for $200 from Snowys or $200 from TentWorld.
+You can pick it up for $280 from Snowys.

 Setup of the Darche Panorama is pretty straight forward, and you can expect it to take about 5 or so minutes with 2 people and maybe 10 minutes by yourself.